The top 3 real-time collaboration tools to keep your team in syncThe Flow TeamLast Updated: August 27, 2022

 • Project sections

-• Integration with Google Suite
+• Integration with Google Workspace

 • Easy to add documents or spreadsheets to internal tasks

-Flow also helps managers stay on top of the projects their teams are working on through multiple projects and task views.
+As a leading project management software, it also helps managers stay on top of the projects their teams are working on through multiple projects and task views.
 They’ll have visibility into all their team’s work, enabling them to plan ahead.

 Using Flow, you’ll never overlook critical details.
-Having all of your team’s work, projects, and tasks within a single workspace means you can see who’s busy and who has bandwidth, enabling you to balance workloads and manage resources.
+Having all of your team’s work, projects, and tasks within a single workspace means you can see who’s busy and who has the bandwidth, enabling you to balance workloads and manage resources.
 And by keeping discussions focused on tasks, you can increase productivity and accountability.

-Stay Connected With Flow
+Stay connected with Flow

 Even though the world of work is changing daily, Flow is a cost-effective all-in-one productivity platform that offers the flexibility and features you need to adapt at a moment’s notice.
 With its short learning curve and scalable pricing, your whole organization can get started immediately.